Enabling entanglement distillation via optomechanics: ACKNOWLEDGMENTS

-V.M. is supported by the Comisi\'{o}n Nacional de Investigaci\'{o}n Cient\'{i}fica y Tecnol\'{o}gica (Becas Chile Grant No. 72110207).
+V.M. acknowledges support from CONICYT Becas Chile 72110207 and from the Chinese Postdoctoral Science Fund 2018M643435.
 A.F. acknowledges funding from the John Templeton Foundation (Grant No. 43467).
 S.B. acknowledges the EPSRC Grant No. EP/J014664/1.
-We have benefited from comments of M. Vanner, G. J. Milburn, N. Kiesel, P. F. Barker and D. E. Browne.
+We have benefited from comments of M. Vanner, G. J. Milburn, N. Kiesel, A. Rahman, P. F. Barker, D. E. Browne and particularly A. Datta.